 When ripening at home, place avocados in a basket or on the counter at room temperature and check on them about every other day until they yield to gentile pressure.
 This is when I put them in the refrigerator.
 Here, they’ll stay chilled, ready to use in fresh guacamole and it slows the ripening processes.
 Use them as needed within about a 4-5 days.

-I still get stringy avocados occasionally, but I find bruising and uneven ripening is reduced and they store longer.
+I still get stringy avocados occasionally, but I find bruising and uneven ripening is reduced and they store longer in the fridge.

 How to Store Fresh Guacamole

-Avocados brown easily.
+Avocados brown easily once exposed to air.
 That’s just a part of the territory of loving avocados and guacamole!
 Therefore, to avoid your creamy guacamole recipe turning brown, here are a few ways to approach the conundrum:

 2. You can use plastic wrap, pressing the wrap right on the surface of fresh guacamole.
 Lid and refrigerate.
 This method works just as well as the water method.
 However in my efforts to reduce kitchen waste and plastic in my life, I no longer use this method.

-3. This is by far my favorite method: Simply chop all the veggies ahead of time.
+3. This is by far my favorite method: chop all the veggies ahead of time and store separately in small containers.
 When ready to make your guac recipe with sour cream, simply mash the avocados and stir in the prepared ingredients!

 A Few Recipe Notes